 A great sales incentive program is like a big game that needs to keep the sales people pumped and fired up, always ready for that next achievement.

 The Walk has been helping companies like Lenovo, VMware and Honeywell design and roll out their channel marketing programs.
-Whether it is an incentive, recognition or rewards program, talk to us about how we can help you or read our case study (When Heroes become Legends) detailing how we helped Lenovo gain a foothold in the crowded Australian reseller channel market.
+Whether it is an incentive, recognition or rewards program, talk to us about how we can help you.
+If interested, you can ask for a copy of our case study “When Heroes become Legends”, detailing how we helped Lenovo gain a foothold in the crowded Australian reseller channel market.

 Priestley, Daniel.
 Become A Key Person Of Influence.
 St. Albans: Ecademy Press, 2010.
 Print.